vatnz-dev/sops/docs/oceanic/nzzo/index.md

 ---
-  title: Auckland Radio (NZZO)
+  title: Position Overview
 ---

 --8<-- "includes/abbreviations.md"

-Auckland Radio is an Oceanic Control station that covers the entirety of the NZZO FIR, except where intersected by the NZZC and NZCM FIRs.
-In the real-world, radar coverage over this large area over the ocean is not possible - therefore "non-radar" procedures are used to ensure the separation of aircraft.
+Auckland Radio is an oceanic control station that covers the entirely of the NZZO FIR from FL245 to FL600, except where intersected by the NZZC and NZCM FIRs.
+In the real-world, radar coverage over this large area over the ocean is not possible - therefore non-radar procedures are used to ensure the separation of aircraft.

 ## Positions

-There are two approved positions that can be staffed within the NZZO FIR.
+There are three approved positions that can be staffed within the NZZO FIR.

 | Callsign   | Position Name         | RTF Designator | Frequency                    | Notes               |
 | ---------- | --------------------- | -------------- | ---------------------------- | ------------------- |